NOTE: This Code was approved in April of 2019.

 This Code sets the standards of professional and ethical conduct for all Insights Association members and the marketing research and data analytics industry and profession.

 In the event of a conflict between this Code and applicable law, applicable law shall govern.
 This Code is to be interpreted in conjunction with other relevant guidelines and principles.
 These and other supplemental documents are referenced at the end of this document.

 The Code has been organized into sections describing the responsibilities of members.
 The Code is not intended to be, nor is it, an immutable document.
 Circumstances may arise that are not covered or that may call for modification.
-The Code, therefore, seeks to be responsive to the changes in marketing research and data analytics.
+The Code, therefore, seeks to be responsive to the changes in marketing research and data analytics without favoring any approach, with broad recognition that innovation will continue to drive the evolution of insights sourcing.
 The Standards Committee and Board of Directors of the Insights Association will evaluate these changes and, if appropriate, revise the Code.

 Adherence to the Code is required by all members of the Insights Association.
 The Insights Association requires its members to review and attest to this Code as part of their membership application and annual membership renewal.
 In so doing, members grant the Insights Association the authority to enforce the Code and will cooperate with the Association’s enforcement efforts.
 Information regarding enforcement may be found in the Enforcement section at the end of this document.
 The Association’s Standards Committee is available to address any complaints and alleged breaches of the Code.